H3C/hdm-redfish-script/README.md

 *	[command]—Specifies which action to take on which instance.

 # Prerequisites
-*	HDM-1.30.15 or later.Some commands might require specific HDM versions.
+*	HDM-1.30.15 or later.
+Some commands might require specific HDM versions.
 For more information, see the specific command.
 *	Windows Server 2012 R2、Windows 7、Windows 10、CentOS 6.2、CentOS 7.3
 *	Python 3.7 or later